Ain't Nobody: Felix Jaehn version

 In 2015, German music producer and DJ Felix Jaehn released a remix titled "Ain't Nobody (Loves Me Better)" featuring vocals by British singer Jasmine Thompson.
-It is the lead single for his eponymous 2016 debut EP, Felix Jaehn.
+It is the lead single for Jaehn's eponymous 2016 debut EP, Felix Jaehn.
 The remix was based on a solo release of the song by Thompson in 2013, when Thompson was 13, which had peaked at number 32 on the UK Singles Chart.
 However, the Felix Jaehn remix became a far bigger international chart success, peaking at number one or two in a number of European countries (including number two in the United Kingdom) as well as the top 10 in other European countries and Australia.